Full Post

 #1

 Pu’u Manamana is a mountain on the east side of Oahu that the rock formation called Crouching Lion sits on. (“Pu’u” by the way, means “hill” or “mount.”)
 The trail takes you straight up the front of the mountain and along the top ridge.
-It has the reputation for being one of the most dangerous hikes on the island.
+It has the reputation for being one of the most dangerous hikes on the island and has claimed many lives.

 It took us just over five hours to complete this four mile hike.
-While we didn’t find it to be as dangerous as it’s made out to be, this hike is not easy.
+This hike is not easy.
 The start is a steep bun-burning incline, the ridge up top is heavily vegetated and overgrown and you come down the mountain on one of the craziest looking trails I’ve hiked on.

 #2